Carnagion/dissertation/diss/diss.typ

 //       the default IEEE style or provides a better way of customising this
 #show cite.where(form: "prose"): set cite(style: "ieee-et-al-min.csl")

-// TODO: Remove when all todos are removed
-#let todo(message) = raw("// TODO: " + message, block: true, lang: "rust")

 #v(1fr)
 #align(center)[
-    // TODO: Should the heading be changed to something better?
-    // TODO: Experiment with a proper heading instead of larger text size
     #text(size: 18pt)[*Integrated Aircraft Runway Sequencing and De-Icing*]

-    // TODO: Check if "Final Dissertation" is what it should be called
     #text(size: 14pt)[_COMP3003 Final Dissertation_]

     #v(0.2fr)